gobbyo/kinetic-display/docs/assembly/controllerpcbassembly.md

 1. On the front of the controller PCB, align the electrolytic capacitor "-" sign opposite the "+" printed on the PCB for capacitor **c01** and **c1**, see the picture below.
 Insert the pins into the through holes, then turn the controller PCB over to the back side and solder the capacitors.
 ![20-controllerpcb](../img/controllerpcb/20-controllerpcb.webp)
 1. On the front of the controller PCB, insert the ceramic capacitor pins into the through holes titled **c02** and **c2**.
+Ceramic capacitors are non-polarized and can be inserted in either direction.
 Turn the controller PCB over to the back and solder the capacitors.
 ![21-controllerpcb](../img/controllerpcb/21-controllerpcb.webp)

 ## Mount the Motor Drivers